-There are separate capability MSRs for the pin-based VM-execution controls, the primary processor-based VMexecution controls, and the secondary processor-based VM-execution controls.
-These are described in Appendix A.3.1, Appendix A.3.2, and Appendix A.3.3, respectively.
+There are separate capability MSRs for the pin-based VM-execution controls, the primary processor-based VMexecution controls, the secondary processor-based VM-execution controls, and the tertiary processor-based VMexecution controls.
+These are described in Appendix A.3.1, Appendix A.3.2, Appendix A.3.3, and Appendix A.3.4, respectively.